Working at the forefront of solar instrumentation

 Scientists and engineers of MPS conceive new observing methods and develop novel instruments of highest technological complexity.
 These instruments are built in house, tested, calibrated, and used at the best solar observatories in the world, or delivered to NASA and ESA to be launched to space.
 Novel instruments will for the first time allow to capture the Sun in 4D, i.e., measuring the the spectral and spatial information of the solar atmosphere, encoded in the solar radiation, in one single shot.

 MPS has also the leadership of the largest solar observatory ever to leave the ground, the 1m Sunrise solar observatory, which floats in the stratosphere on a giant helium balloon, looking onto the solar surface with an accuracy never achieved before.

 Do you want to contribute to these missions at the forefront of technological feasibility?

 Flying High: Deciphering the Secrets of the Sun with Sunrise III

 Two successful flights of the Sunrise balloon-borne observatory (2009 and 2013) led to a plethora of new findings, published in more than 90 refereed scientific journal articles and in several PhD theses.
 The excellence of these missions was evaluated positively by multiple, highly-ranked panels, so that a re-flight of Sunrise is the logical consequence.
-After a failed launch attempt in 2022, we prepeare for a re-launch as early as 2023.
+After a failed launch attempt in 2022, we prepeare for a re-launch in June 2024.
 Sunrise III will again benefit from the unique observing conditions in the stratosphere at an altitude of ~37 km, free from almost any atmospheric disturbances and with access to the ultra-violet regime of the solar spectrum.